 3. Develop an organizational strategy

 The crucial next step to launching a document repository is deciding how it will be organized.
 Even if your repository system has a keyword search tool, it’s important to have a plan for migrating and storing documents and not just add them willy-nilly as this defeats the purpose of migrating documents to a central repository.
-From naming conventions to folder structure, your organizational strategy should make it easy for you and relevant employees to effectively find precisely what you’re looking for within existing documents and to know where to put new
+From naming conventions to folder structure, your organizational strategy should make it easy for you and relevant employees to effectively find precisely what you’re looking for within existing documents and to know where to put new documents as you add them to your repository.
+There is no one system that makes sense for every business – it’s important to think about what structure and organization principles will be most user-friendly and efficient for your user base; after all, if the strategy isn’t intuitive, then users may be less likely to abide by it.
+Some common organizational principles include organizing by department, document type, client or even timeframe.
+Whatever organizational strategy you use, the key is to apply it consistently.

-4. Don’t forget to think about your archiving
+4. Don’t forget to think about your archiving strategy

 As you think about how to organize your document repository, don’t forget to have a plan for documents that have outlived their usefulness.
 Holding on to too many old documents can contribute to clutter and make even a well-organized repository start to feel unwieldy.
 As such, it’s important to have a plan for documents that are no longer in use.
 While compliance regulations may dictate how long you need to hold on to documents, you may want to create archival folders and outline the exact criteria for deleting expired contracts and other documents.

-5. Get migrating
+5. Start migrating